Real Property Administration (Assessment and Appraisal)

 - Grade 12 Mathematics: (C) or (U) or Grade 11 Mathematics (U) or (M)

-- Although not currently required for admission, basic computer skills are suggested.
+- Although not required for admission, basic computer skills are suggested and strong English communication skills are recommended (verbal, written, and listening).

 The Importance of Learning Skills: